tsgates/arch-wiki-markdown/wiki/Uniform_Look_for_Qt_and_GTK_Applications.md

 You can use the following methods to change the theme used in each environment.

+> Qt5 styles

+Qt5 decides the style to use based on what desktop environment is used.
+If it doesn't recognize the desktop environment, it falls back to a generic style.
+To force a specific style, you can set the QT_STYLE_OVERRIDE environment variable.
+Specifically, set it to gtk if you want to use the gtk theme.
+Qt5 applications also support the -style flag, which you can use to launch a Qt5 application with a specific style.

 > Qt4 styles

-Qt4 styles cand be changed in a similar way:
+Qt4 styles can be changed in a similar way:

--   using the KDE4 System Settings (systemsettings), the settings can be found in Common Appearance and Behavior > Application Appearance > Style > Widget Style
+-   Using the KDE4 System Settings (systemsettings), the settings can be found in Common Appearance and Behavior > Application Appearance > Style > Widget Style
--   using the command-line tool kwriteconfig --file kdeglobals --group General --key widgetStyle [name of style].
+-   Using the command-line tool
+    $ kwriteconfig --file kdeglobals --group General --key widgetStyle [name of style].
--   using the Qt Configuration (qtconfig) application, the settings can be found in Appearance > Select GUI Style.
+-   Using the Qt Configuration (qtconfig-qt4) application, the settings can be found in Appearance > Select GUI Style.

 Note that while Qt Configuration allows you to choose the theme, font, etc. for Qt apps, you can modify more settings with KDE4 System Settings